-This email is being sent to the campus community as a Timely Warning regarding a crime that occurred on campus property.
+This email is being sent to the campus community as a Timely Warning regarding a pattern of crimes that occurred at fraternity events in Isla Vista.
 The following is provided for your personal safety.

-UCPD is investigating this crime.
-If you have information that might assist in the investigation, please contact the UCSB Police Department at 805-893-3446, or report crime information anonymously at www.police.ucsb.edu/contact-us/report-crime.
+If you have information that might assist in the investigation or have information about similar incidents, please contact the UCSB Police Department at (805) 893-3446, or report crime information anonymously at www.police.ucsb.edu/contact-us/report-crime.

 - If you start to feel concerns about a person or a situation, trust your instincts and try to remove yourself as quickly as possible from the potential threat.